NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 3. Generate initial conditions
 ++++++++++++++++++++++++++++++

 Skip this for a tide-only run.
+Using user defined constant T and S.